Sailors Grave Te Karo Bay

 The gravesite is a short walk to the north, across the colourful Te Karo Stream, to the forest edge.
 It is surrounded by a white picket fence and maintained by the N.Z.
 Navy.
 In 1842, when 22-year-old William Simpson of HMS Tortoise was killed in the surf after a kauri logging boat overturned, burying crew at sea’ was common.
 The land-based gravesite commemorates William and the many early seagoing Europeans who established the first industries such as logging, sealing and whaling, and died in the process.

-The short Otara Track to Otara Bay starts just to the north of the gravesite.
+The short Otara Track to Otara Bay starts just north of the gravesite.

 9 images